Learn-Write-Repeat/Open-contributions/Ananthakrishnan_Python_dictionaries.md

     "Company": "Maruti",
     "model": "Swift",
     "year": 2020,
-     "model": "WagonR"   #then the value which is last assigned is considered }
+     "model": "WagonR"   #then the value which is last assigned is considered as the value of the key.
+    }
     print(thisdict)

 ###### output:
         {'model': 'WagonR', 'Company': 'Maruti', 'year': 2020}

+## Accessing Items

+- You can access the items of a dictionary by referring to its key name, inside square brackets:

+***Example***
+  Get the value of the **"model**" key: